President Marcos signs law for free legal aid for military personnel

-President Ferdinand R. Marcos Jr. signed Republic Act No. 12177, or the Free Legal Assistance for Military and Uniformed Personnel Act, which provides free legal aid to military personnel.
+President Ferdinand R. Marcos Jr. signed Republic Act No. 12177, or the Free Legal Assistance for Military and Uniformed Personnel Act, providing free legal aid to military personnel.

 The law mandates the government to cover legal fees and provide comprehensive services including representation in proceedings, consultations, document preparation, court fees, and notarization for active, retired, or honorably separated uniformed personnel facing civil, criminal, or administrative charges related to their duties.